 Sustainability in the landscape is a must.
 We live in a world of finite resources.

-- Reflect: If I want a deck, do you really need one this size?
+- Reflect: If I want a deck, do you need one this size?
 How often will I have 80 people on my deck?
-Could I go without or could I use a substitute?
+Could I go without, or could I use a substitute?

 - Reduce: Can I set my areas up to use less energy?

-- Refuse: If what is proposed is a bad idea say no. You may not need it or there may be a suitable substitute.
+- Refuse: If the idea is lousy, say no. You may not need it, or there may be a suitable substitute.

-- Reuse: In the rebuild, is this material really at the end of its useable life?
+- Reuse: Is this material at the end of its usable life in the rebuild?
 Can I find another use for it?
-Can I find someone else who has a use for it?
+Can I find someone else who can use it?

 - Recycle: Can this material be processed to have a new life?
 This is the next alternative to reusing.
 Can I use a recycled product instead?